 Also called CES Waiver

-• Target Population: Children with developmental disabilities.
+• Target Population: Children with developmental disabilities who require extensive daytime and nighttime interventions or care.

 • Ages: 0-17